Do Go On - 350 - Arctic Badass Peter Freuchen

 And they lived in New York City and maintained a second home in Connecticut as well.

-So they just live in their best lives.
+So they're just living their best lives.

 He often travelled for his work during their marriage,